Investigate the intersectionality of complex racial dynamics in the context of health as a human right.

 Educational excursions are an integral part of the program, complementing classroom learning and thematic coursework.
 You will visit federal, state, and municipal health facilities, Afro-Brazilian religious centers, traditional communities, and NGOs.
 Visits to under-resourced areas give you a deeper understanding of how historical oppression affects the lives of the poor in Brazil today.

 A terreiro de Candomblé is a shrine or temple for the parishioners of Candomblé, one of the most widespread Afro-Brazilian belief systems in contemporary Brazil.
 In Candomblé, health is integrated into the notion of a mystic universe, and the human body is not viewed as separate from the spirit.
 Candomblé helps to promote the healing process, which often takes place in the terreiro.
 In a country where most of the poor have limited access to institutionalized healthcare facilities, the terreiro also functions as an important site for health treatments and support.
-During this excursion, you will speak with priests, priestesses, and parishioners about their beliefs and experiences.
+In Salvador and Cachoeira, you will speak with priests, priestesses, and parishioners about their beliefs and experiences, especially those related to traditional medicine.

 Ilha de Maré (Tide Island)